 In the course of helping companies successfully manage crises arising outside of the United States, David has conducted investigations all over the world and has built deep relationships with top-caliber business-oriented enforcement attorneys, forensic accountants, and other professionals in virtually all economically significant countries.
 In furtherance of his objective of building a global network to help solve his clients' global problems, David has co-founded the Concilium Compliance, Investigations & Enforcement Defense Network, an alliance of business crimes and compliance lawyers around the world, which provides integrated investigations, defense, and compliance solutions to cross-border problems

-The Foreign Corrupt Practices Act (FCPA) and global anti-bribery and anti-corruption laws are a major focus of David's defense, investigation, and counseling practice.
-He has handled dozens of FCPA investigations and enforcement defense actions for companies around the world and in a variety of industries.
-Examples of his experience include the following:
+The FCPA and global anti-bribery and anti-corruption laws are a major focus on David's defense, investigations, and counseling practice.
+David is an FCPA lawyer who has handled dozens of bribery investigations and enforcement defense actions for companies around the world and in a variety of industries.
+Examples of his experience as an FCPA attorney include the following:

 David is an FCPA/anti-bribery/anti-corruption authority who writes, speaks, and is quoted on hot topics in the field (and whose more informal perspectives are shared through his Twitter feed @davidsimon68).
 Recent thought leadership examples include:

 - Co-author, chapter on the FCPA in Konzernstrafrecht: Handbuch für die Unternehmens - und Anwaltspraxis (December 1, 2019)

 - Guest lecturer, "The Foreign Corrupt Practices Act Risks and Compliance Strategies in Mergers and Acquisitions,” Juristenes Utdanningssenter Compliance Committee, Oslo, Norway (November 7, 2018)